particle-iot/docs/src/content/firmware.md

 }
 ```

-`Spark.connect()` blocks, which means that while the Core is attempting to connect to the Cloud, your code will not run.
+After you call `Spark.connect()`, your loop will not be called again until the Core finishes connecting to the Cloud.
+Typically, you can expect a delay of approximately one second.

 In most cases, you do not need to call `Spark.connect()`; it is called automatically when the Core turns on.
 Typically you only need to call `Spark.connect()` after disconnecting with [`Spark.disconnect()`](#spark-disconnect) or when you change the [system mode](#advanced-system-modes).